paulqsims/inno_pop/readme.md

 guppies (*Poecilia reticulata*)”. *In prep*.
 This repository will be permanently archived at Zenodo.

-A report summary containing all the R script output can be found at [analysis-summary.md](https://github.com/paulqsims/inno_pop/blob/master/reports/analysis-summary.md) in `reports/`
+A report summary containing all the R script output, including plots, can be found at [analysis-summary.md](https://github.com/paulqsims/inno_pop/blob/master/reports/analysis-summary.md) in `reports/`